We welcome your feedback about our services as this helps us to understand what we are doing well and where we can improve.

 We encourage you to do this if you can, however, if you would prefer to discuss your concerns with someone outside of the service, please contact the Patient Experience team (contact details in the section below).

 What if I would like to make a formal complaint?

-Make your complaint as soon as possible, detailing the concerns you have.
-Except in exceptional circumstances, this should be not more than 12 months after the incident.
-You can telephone us, email or write a letter.
+Make your complaint as soon as possible and ideally within 12 months of the incident, detailing the concerns you have.
+You can telephone, email or write a letter.
 Don’t forget to provide us with your full name, address and contact number.
-You can complain directly to the commissioner of the service if you prefer.
-See contact details at the bottom of this page.

 What information do we need?

-Please provide as much information as possible about the concerns you have.
+Please provide as much information as possible about the issues you would like us to address.
 Please let us know how you would like your complaint to be resolved.
 For example, over the telephone, at a meeting or in writing, and the outcome you are hoping for.

 Who will help me with my concerns?

 You can also write to the Patient Experience Team at Dukes Court, Duke Street, Woking, Surrey, GU21 5BH.

 The Patient Experience Team will forward your concern or complaint to the partner organisation responsible for that part of the Children and Family Health Surrey service.